San Diego Air & Space Museum: World War II Gallery

-The latest addition to the museum is a replica Horten Ho 229 flying wing, which was put on displayin July 2009.
-This was donated to the museum's permanent collection by Northrop Grumman (owners of Ryan Aeronautical) following radar testing at the same test site, which was used to compare the Horten's radar cross-section to the B-2 stealth bomber.
+The latest addition to the museum is a replica Horten Ho 229 flying wing, which was put on display in July 2009.
+This was donated to the museum's permanent collection by Northrop Grumman (owners of Ryan Aeronautical) following radar testing at the same test site, which was used to compare the Horten's radar cross-section to the Northrop B-2 Spirit stealth bomber.
 Details of the work on the model and the history of the aircraft were featured on the National Geographic Channel's documentary Hitler's Stealth Fighter.

-Other aircraft in this portion of the museum include a Stearman N2S-3 Kaydet, North American P-51D Mustang, Douglas C-47 Skytrain (DC-3) Nose and Cockpit section, Messerschmitt Bf 109G-14 (mock-up), Supermarine Spitfire Mk.XVI.
+Other aircraft in this portion of the museum include a Stearman N2S-3 Kaydet, North American P-51D Mustang, Messerschmitt Bf 109G-14 (mock-up), and Supermarine Spitfire Mk.XVI.
+A Douglas C-47 Skytrain (DC-3) Nose and Cockpit section loaned by the National Air and Space Museum was previously on display in this gallery.

 This section of the museum is also where a mock-up of the was built.
 This Essex Class aircraft carrier has many of the Navy aircraft on display, including a Douglas SBD-4 Dauntless, Grumman F6F-3 Hellcat, and Grumman F4F-4 Wildcat.
 Racing just feet over the deck, guests will see a Mitsubishi A6M7 Zero-sen.

 Throughout the gallery are many of the aircraft engines which were used during this period.
 On display are a Junkers Jumo 004B-1, Allison V-1710-39, Walter RI-202B, Rolls-Royce Merlin 62, Pratt & Whitney R-2800, Pratt & Whitney R-1830-17, Wright R-1820 Cyclone, Ranger 6-440C-2, and Ranger SGV-770C-1.